openvinotoolkit/open_model_zoo/demos/multichannel_demo/yolo/README.md

-# Multi-Channel Face Detection C++ Demo
+# Multi-Channel Yolo v3 C++ Demo

-This demo provides an inference pipeline for multi-channel face detection.
-The demo uses Face Detection network.
-You can use the following pre-trained model with the demo:
+This demo provides an inference pipeline for multi-channel yolo v3.
+The demo uses Yolo v3 Object Detection network.
+You can follow [this](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_tf_specific_Convert_YOLO_From_Tensorflow.html) page convert the YOLO V3 and tiny YOLO V3 into IR model and execute the this demo with converted IR model.
-* `face-detection-retail-0004`, which is a primary detection network for finding faces

-For more information about the pre-trained models, refer to the [model documentation](../../../intel_models/index.md).

 Other demo objectives are:

 * Up to 16 cameras as inputs, via OpenCV*
-* Visualization of detected faces from all channels on a single screen
+* Visualization of detected objects from all channels on a single screen

 ## How It Works

 On the start-up, the application reads command line parameters and loads the specified networks.
-The Face Detection network is required.
+The Yolo v3 Object Detection network is required.

 > **NOTES**:
 > * Running the demo requires using at least one web camera attached to your machine.